 Man mistakenly given months to live compensated for misdiagnosis

-Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jun 20, 2013 in Failure To Diagnose
+Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jun 20, 2013 in Medical Malpractice

 Being diagnosed with a serious illness can be a very difficult event in someone's life.
 Being told that the illness is not treatable and you only have months to live, however, can be absolutely devastating.
 It can be emotionally, physically and financially traumatic for patients and their families to try and come to terms with the medical diagnosis.